dodevops/terraform-azure-postgresql/README.md

 ### collation

 Description:     Collation for the databases, which needs to be a valid PostgreSQL collation.
-Note that Microsoft uses
+Note that *for single server* Microsoft
-    different notation - f.e. en-US instead of en\_US for the non-flexible server
+    uses different notation - f.e. en-US instead of en\_US. *For flexible server*, PostgreSQL standard collations are
+    used.

 Type: `string`